Label: Rèr Moosic Productions

-Classical and Jazz from Victoria BC
+Classical, Jazz and Musical Theatre from Victoria BC

 Instruments: Clarinet, Saxophone, Flute, Conductor details